aj-staton/misc/cryptarithmetic/README.md

-# csce350
+# csce350 Project 2
-A course at the University of South Carolina--Columbia, taught by Dr. Jason O'Kane in Fall of 2019.
+Project 2 in course at the University of South Carolina--Columbia, taught by Dr. Jason O'Kane in Fall of 2019.

-## Project 2
 Solving a _Cryptoartithmetic_ Puzzle using exhausive search.
 Exhausive search, or "brute force" is the straight-forward, simple way to solve a problem.
 Read the [project description](https://cse.sc.edu/~jokane/teaching/350/project2.pdf) for details on the assignment.